 Since both sides will want to research who caused the accident—and what percentage of fault they hold—the investigation process can take a lot of extra time.

-Trucking companies (and their truck drivers) are often covered by huge insurance policies.
-That also means their insurance companies will be armed with experienced adjusters and their own attorneys fighting to reduce how much they pay on each claim.
+Huge insurance policies often cover trucking companies and their truck drivers.
+But, unfortunately, that also means their insurance companies also have experienced adjusters and their own attorneys fighting to reduce how much they pay on each claim.

 Both your lawyer and the insurance company will spend time looking into each insurance policy and how it applies to your accident.